facundocardenas11/Automovil-Concesionaria/README.md

 This will create:

-* An ImageStream called "springboot-maven3-centos"
-* An ImageStream called "springboot-sample-app"
-* A BuildConfig called "springboot-sample-app"
+* A BuildConfig called "AutomovilController"
-* DeploymentConfig called "springboot-sample-app"
-* Service called "springboot-sample-app"
+* Service called "AutomovilService"

 If you want to access the app from outside your OpenShift installation, you have to expose the springboot-sample-app service: